 Consider home security when making your choice.

 If you need a larger dog door, spend extra time comparing security features before you make your selection.
+Why?
+Because with the extra size, you need to ensure that ONLY your dog is entering through that doggy door!
+Yep, there have been instances of burglars entering homes through dog doors!

 Electronic dog doors that read your dog’s microchip or special dog tag provide extra security.
+This microchip dog door then only opens when YOUR dog gets in range.

 Tinted flaps are helpful for preventing potential burglars from peeping into your home to check for two- or four-legged residents.